Some years don’t have one defining moment. They are made up of small, ordinary scenes that shift with the seasons.

 This isn’t about themed shoots or staging moments (although I do have adorable seasonal backdrops in my studio).

-During our session, I give space to dogs and people to move naturally through their space.
+During our sessions, I give space to dogs and people to move naturally through their space.
 While also gently guiding them to the most beautiful light and flattering poses.

 When a year has passed, what often remains isn’t one standout image — it’s the sense of being able to remember how life moved & changed.